statsbomb/StatsBombR/README.md

 Description of these variables:

-- Density is calculated as the some of the aggregated inverse distance for each defender behind the ball.
+- Density is calculated as the aggregated inverse distance for each defender behind the ball.
 - Density in the cone is the density filtered for only defenders who are in the cone between the shooter, and each goal post.

 # Final Notes:

+- Please re-install frequently, as new functions and bug fixes will be added regularly.
 - As always, check out the Rdocumentation for each function (ex. `?StatsBombFreeEvents()`) for more specific description.
 - Please contact [support@statsbombservices.com](support@statsbombservices.com) with bugs and suggestions.